 Cost is that 4-letter word that just about every restaurant owner and operator dislikes.
 Finding effective ways to cut them that will help your restaurant business to flourish has been, for some, a never-ending battle.
-Liquor Cost Control is vital to any restaurant and bar’s profitability.
+Liquor Cost Control is vital to any restaurant’s and bar’s profitability.
 Without systems in place, it is just too easy to lose money from behind the bar.
-For example, many times there are accidental or purposeful over pouring, breakage and spills, or theft.
+For example, many a time, your bartender may accidentally or purposely over pour a drink.
+Apart from that, there are always chances of breakage, spills, or theft.
 No matter where the losses come from, it’s costly!
 Read this detailed guide for complete Food and Beverage Cost Control.

-An effective liquor cost control requires you to optimize each of these above-mentioned elements.
-But in order to do that, you must first understand how these elements affect your liquor cost which has a direct connection with your restaurant business’ overall profit.
+An effective liquor cost control requires you to optimize each of these elements mentioned above.
+But to do that, you must first understand how these elements affect your liquor cost which has a direct connection to your restaurant business’ overall profit.

 The price you charge for each drink will significantly impact your liquor cost in a great way.
 The higher the price of each drink, the lower will be your liquor cost.
-If your goal is simply to have the lowest possible liquor cost, then charging more for each drink would be a good way to achieve your desired outcome.
-However, your ultimate goal should be to maximize the profit of your restaurant business and not to just have the lowest possible liquor cost.
-In order to achieve this goal, you will need to make some strategic decisions regarding your pricing.
+If your goal is to have the lowest possible liquor cost, then charging more for each drink would be a good way to achieve your desired outcome.
+However, your ultimate goal should be to maximize the profit of your restaurant business, not to have the lowest possible liquor cost which is why this cost control technique is rarely used.
+To achieve this goal, you will need to make some strategic decisions regarding your pricing.

-It is important to understand the relationship between margin and volume.
+It is essential to understand the relationship between margin and volume.
 Having higher priced drinks may lower your liquor cost, but it may also drive customers to more affordably-priced bars in town.
-A really low liquor cost does not do you much good if you are not selling many drinks.
+A meager liquor cost does not do you much good if you are not selling many drinks.
 By lowering your prices, you are more likely to increase your sales volume.
-Your goal is to determine the right price point to balance sales volume and liquor cost in order to maximize profitability.
+Your goal is to determine the right price point to balance sales volume and liquor cost to maximize profitability.
 This is an example where managing your profits require a more holistic approach than simple liquor cost management.

 For Liquor Cost Control a good beverage menu planning and menu engineering are required.